 Students taking this course will be expected to prepare for each class by reading the appropriate textbook pages and any other materials that the instructor assigns.
 Class sessions will comprise of lectures provided by the instructor to summarize key points, highlight important issues, and introduce students to other pertinent information that bear on the topic being covered: these will all be provided on the assumption that students have undertaken the preparatory readings.
 The class sessions will also involve pair, small group, and/or plenary discussions, and exercises for students to complete individually or in cooperation with other students.
 Active participation in these discussions and exercises is necessary to meet coursework/grading requirements.
 40% of the course grade is based on a portfolio of work that students complete relating to the topics dealt with in the course (i.e., exercises completed in class, notes on key points raised in discussions with other students, notes taken from and reflections on assigned and other readings undertaken, etc.).

 [Course requirements]

 None

 [Evaluation methods and policy]

-Portfolio of work = 40%, Short essay (750 words) = 20%, Class discussion participation and contribution = 20%, Final examination = 20%
+Portfolio of work = 40%, Class attendance and active participation in tasks and discussions = 20%, Final test = 40%.

 [Textbooks]